Rodny Lopes Cabral

 Rodny Lopes Cabral (born 28 January 1995) is a professional footballer who plays as a right-back.
-Born in the Netherlands, Lopes Cabral represents the Cape Verde national football team.
+Born in the Netherlands, Lopes Cabral has played for the Cape Verde national football team.

 Club career

-On 18 August 2017, Lopes Cabral made his professional debut in the Eerste Divisie, in a game for SC Telstar against FC Eindhoven.
+On 18 August 2017, Lopes Cabral made his professional debut in the Eerste Divisie, in a game for Telstar against FC Eindhoven.

 On 23 July 2019, Lopes Cabral moved to Liga I club Politehnica Iași and signed a two-year contract with the Romanian side.

 International career

 Born in the Netherlands, Lopes Cabral is of Cape Verdean descent.
 He debuted for the Cape Verde national team in a friendly 2–1 win over Togo on 10 October 2019.